Skip to content

 1. VAT Issues

-Depending on where in the world you are selling to and where the goods you sell are supplied from, you must consider value-added tax (‘VAT’) issues.
+Depending on where you sell your goods and where your suppliers ship them from, you must consider value added tax (VAT) issues.
 Since 1 January 2021, online businesses must collect VAT as the seller of goods when the customer makes a purchase.
 If you are selling goods supplied by a UK supplier to a UK customer, the rules would be the same as for any other UK sale made by ordinary means.

-However, if you are planning to sell to customers outside of the UK and use suppliers outside of the UK, it could get very complicated for you.
+However, if you plan to sell to customers outside the UK and use suppliers based outside the UK, the tax position can become very complicated for you.
 In these cases, you should get specific tax and legal advice.
 For example, if you get a supplier in China to send goods to a UK customer, you need to collect VAT on these goods and register for VAT.
-If that Chinese supplier sells goods to a customer in France, you would need to collect the appropriate VAT they would usually pay for goods.
+If that Chinese supplier sells goods to a customer in France, you would need to collect the appropriate VAT that the customer would usually pay for the goods.
 You would also need to register for VAT in one EU state so that you can submit an EU tax return via the government’s One Stop Shop VAT return.

 The actual VAT rate also changes depending on what goods you sell, which adds further complications.
-Most goods are currently charged at 20% in the UK, but some are set at 5%, and some are zero-rated.
-As indicated above, those rates change depending on your EU customers’ country.
+In the UK, the standard VAT rate currently applies at 20% to most goods, while the law applies a reduced rate of 5% to some goods and a zero rate to others.
+Goods taxed at the reduced 5% rate include children’s car seats and home energy, while the law applies the zero rate to most food.
+As indicated above, those rates change depending on your EU customers’ countries.
 For example, the standard rate in France is currently 20%, but they have two reduced rates for some goods.
 The usual rate in Ireland is currently 23%.
 Again, to avoid uncertainty, you should seek legal help if you plan to sell to overseas customers and use overseas suppliers.

 2. Consumer Protection Rules